niuiic/modern-neovim-configuration/README.md

 Create a `dapname.lua` in `lua/debugger`, edit the file in the same way as other files.

 Modify the `debuggerList` in `lua/debugger/init.lua`.

-> You can install most of the daps with `mason.nvim`.

 ## Custom Snippets and Sources